mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 * **Performance side**: I am concerned that asm.js might negatively impact the size of JavaScript's performance sweet spot.
 In 6-12 months from now I would like to discover that I am wrong.
 How?
 An arbitrary piece of emscripten compiled code should execute with the same speed with or with out `"use asm"` annotation.
 I don't believe that anything like asm.js is needed to generate highly efficient native code, it's a leaky abstraction.
 Neither do I want developers to be penalized because they forgot a single `+` sign somewhere when cranking out asm.js style code manually.

 * **Bytecode side**: I am concerned that we are trying to hide a bytecode inside a normal high-level language.
-Even more: we are trying to enrich high-level language with features that only bytecode needs.
-If I believed that JavaScript hit performance ceiling that it cannot surpass I would step forward and propose a bytecode that can go beyond that ceiling.
+Even more: we are trying to enrich a high-level language with features that only bytecode needs.
+If I believed that JavaScript has already hit a performance ceiling that it cannot surpass I would step forward and propose a bytecode that can go beyond that ceiling.
 But I don't believe that, see above.

 <small>[At this point I have spent several hours writing these things down and I ate all the food that I stashed for Easter holidays.
 I am starting to think that I failed to clearly convey my thoughts and my feelings so it will be appropriate to starve to death.
 Thanks for reading anyway.]</small>